MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ### Sync restrictions
 To comply with Apple's terms for acceptable enrollment program traffic, Microsoft Intune imposes the following restrictions:
  - A *full sync* can run no more than once every seven days.
 During a full sync, Intune fetches the most recent, updated list of serial numbers assigned to the connected Apple MDM server.
-If you delete a device from Intune without unassigning it from the MDM server in Apple Business Manager or Apple School Manager, it won't be reimported to Intune until the full sync is run.
+If you delete a device from Intune without unassigning it from the MDM server in Apple Business Manager or Apple School Manager, it won't be reimported to Intune until the full sync runs.
  - If a device is released from either of the Apple enrollment programs, it can take up to 45 days for it to be automatically deleted from the Devices page in Intune.
 You can manually delete released devices in Intune one-by-one, if needed.
 Intune reports released devices as being removed from Apple Business Manager or Apple School Manager until they're automatically deleted, which occurs within 30-45 days.
  - A sync is run automatically every 24 hours.
 You can initiate a sync no more than once every 15 minutes.
 All sync requests are given 15 minutes to finish.
 The **Sync** button becomes inactive until syncing is complete.